azkore/fuel-plugin-scaleio/README.md

   * Configure OpenStack to use an existing ScaleIO cluster as a volume backend
   * Support the following ScaleIO custer modes: 1_node, 3_node and 5_node
     the mode is chosen automatically depending on the number of controller nodes
+    //What will happen if number of controller nodes is not supported?
+May be it's worth to add some pre-deployment task to
+    //check if it's not?

 ## Requirements